Ford 3.5L EcoBoost Problems

-With almost 435,000 3.5L EcoBoost engines on the road today, these engines have proven to be a solid power unit.
+With almost 435,000 3.5L Ford EcoBoost engines on the road today, these engines have proven to be a solid power unit, especially in Ford F-150 trucks.
 Many of these engines are out of warranty and heading to your shop.
-Here are the top failures and what to look for.
+Here are the top failures and how to fix them.

 Condensation in the Intercooler